suveer-dhawan/ai-sales-assistant/README.md

 # AI Sales Assistant - Complete SaaS Platform

-## 🚀 **Current Status: PRODUCTION READY**
+## 🚀 **Current Status: PRODUCTION READY WITH ENHANCED FEATURES**

 This is a **COMPLETE and PRODUCTION-READY** AI-powered sales automation SaaS platform that converts Google Sheet leads into personalized cold emails using AI intelligence.
-The platform is fully functional with comprehensive error handling, logging, and a modern Streamlit UI.
+The platform is fully functional with comprehensive error handling, logging, and a modern Streamlit UI. **Recently enhanced with beautiful lead management, campaign builder, and improved email functionality.**

 ## 🎯 **Core Value Proposition**

-**Automate cold email outreach, follow-ups, and meeting booking by converting Google Sheet leads into personalized emails crafted by AI.**
+**Automate cold email outreach, follow-ups, and meeting booking by converting Google Sheet leads into personalized emails crafted by AI.
+Now with enhanced lead management, beautiful campaign builder, and seamless email testing capabilities.**

 ## 🏗️ **Architecture Overview**